shukriramli/GettingAndCleaningData/README.md

     test/
     train/

-The output is created in working directory with the name of tidy2.txt
+The output is created in working directory with the name of data_set_with_the_averages.txt

 Note: the R script is built to run without including any libraries for the purpose of this course. run_analysis.R walkthrough